akraino-edge-stack/icn-nodus/demo/calico-nodus-secondary-sfc-setup-II/README.md

 Kubernetes kubelet is designed to pick the config file in the lexicograpchic order.

 In this example, we are using pod CIDR as `10.210.0.0/16`.
 The Calico will automatically detect the CIDR based on the running configuration.
-Since calico network going to the primary network in our case, ovn4nfv subnet should be a different network.
+Since calico network going to the primary network in our case, nodus subnet should be a different network.
 Make sure you change the `ovn_subnet` and `ovn_gatewayip` in `deploy/ovn4nfv-k8s-plugin-sfc-setup-II.yaml`.
 Setup `Network` and `SubnetLen`as per user configuration.

 In this example, we customize the ovn network as follows.
 ```